 - Preheat the oven to 200 C (390 F) standard / 180 C (350 F) fan-forced.
 Grease a 12-hole muffin pan well with butter or olive oil spray or line with cupcake liners.

-- In a large mixing bowl, add flour, cocoa powder, baking powder, cinnamon and sugars and whisk briefly.
+- In a large mixing bowl, add flour, cocoa powder, baking powder, cinnamon, salt and sugars and whisk briefly.

 - In a separate bowl, add eggs, oil, vanilla and buttermilk whisk briefly just to break up the egg yolks.